 - Shareholders may choose either auto-pay or pre-pay option.
 Pre-pay is available annually. $960 annual pre-pay.
 Auto-pay is $80/mo. which includes all fees.
-Payment is deducted at the end of the 1st week of each month.
+Payment is debited from your checking or savings account on the 5th of each month.

 - Your milk should be picked up on your designated pickup day (same day each week) and will remain in the fridge for one week after your date, due to limited space.

 - Owning a herdshare is like owning a dog.
 You are responsible for your boarding fee while you are away.
 Exceptions may be made.

 - Additional dairy products like cream, butter, kefir, yogurt, ricotta, etc. are available first come first serve.

 - Please return jars clean!
 This is a safety issue.
 This is not optional, do not return jars stinking of old milk.
 Also, please do not leave lids and rings in the bottom of the sink to rust.

 - You may cancel your share at any time with one weeks notice.

 **Please note quantities are extremely limited; thank you for your patience while we grow our herd.